Mark Making

 Top tips:

-- Listen to your child and talk to them about their marks and what they mean
+• Listen to your child: let them talk about their marks and what they mean

-- Introduce writing into everyday play – you could make a map with your child to go with their train set, or create prices labels for food when you are playing ‘shops’ together
+• Introduce writing and mark making into everyday play: you could make a map with your child to go with their train set, create prices labels for food when you are playing ‘shops’ together, and tape some crayons to their toys (such as cars) so that when they play with them, they are also mark making

-- Make it big – use big paintbrushes with a bucket of water to make marks on the ground and fences for a fun outdoor activity
+• Make it big outdoors: let you child use big paintbrushes with a bucket of water to make marks on the ground and fences, for a fun outdoor activity